Panintelligence/pi-embed-actions/README.md

 -----------------

-Please refer to the documentation at https://docx.js.org/ for details on how to use this library.
+Please refer to our [documentation](https://panintelligence.github.io/pi-embed-actions/) for details on how to use this library.

 # Examples